 It is your responsibility to ensure that all deposits, tuition and other fees and charges (including library fines and replacement charges) payable to Central are paid when due.
-Your offer notification will confirm the amount of tuition fees and provide information about any additional charges that you will be required to pay (for example, for equipment or resources).
-Where a third party (such as a sponsor or employer) is making tuition fee payment on your behalf, you remain contractually responsible for the payment of these tuition fees, and nonpayment by any such third party or by you may result in the termination of this contract.
+Your offer notification will confirm the School's assessment of your tuition fee status (and how you can query this), the amount of tuition fees, and will provide information about any additional charges that you will be required to pay (for example, for equipment or resources).
+Where a third party (such as a sponsor or employer) is making a tuition fee payment on your behalf, you remain contractually responsible for the payment of these tuition fees, and non-payment by any such third party or by you may result in the termination of this contract.